corefan/xenko-docs/en/manual/troubleshooting/profiling.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Programmer</span>

 You can **profile** your project to check its runtime performance and find problems.
-Use the Xenko **GameProfiler** script or an external profiling tool such as the Performance Profiler in Visual Studio.
+Use the Xenko **Game Profiler** script or an external profiling tool such as the Performance Profiler in Visual Studio.

 ![Profiling](media/profiling.png)